Rudno, Pomeranian Voivodeship

 Rudno is a village in the administrative district of Gmina Pelplin, within Tczew County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 4 km east of Pelplin, 19 km south of Tczew, and 49 km south of the regional capital Gdańsk.
 It is located within the ethnocultural region of Kociewie in the historic region of Pomerania.

+History

 Rudno was a royal village of the Polish Crown, administratively located in the Tczew County in the Pomeranian Voivodeship.

 During the occupation of Poland (World War II), in 1939, the Germans murdered the local Polish teacher and his wife along with several Poles from other villages in the Szpęgawski Forest (see Intelligenzaktion Pommern).